ScaledMarkets/dabl/langref/task_decl.md

 and so the underlying operating system is the container’s kernel and base operating system, provided by the container base image.
 The container base image is specified by the `dabl.task_container_image_name` property, and it defaults to an Alpine image that has the latest version of Java installed.
+A fully documented build process therefore consists of the DABL file and the Dockerfile for the images that are used to execute tasks.

-Changes made to a container's file system are discarded after the task exits, but the container file system is still a path for data to enter the task.
+Changes made to a
+container's file system are discarded after the task exits, but the container file system is still a path for data to enter the task.